Immigration Pathways

 Work Visas

-The United States offers several temporary work visa categories, each designed for specific types of employment.
-The most common is the H-1B visa for specialty occupations requiring at least a bachelo...
+The U.S. has more than a dozen temporary work visa categories, each carved out for a specific kind of employment.
+The headline visa is the H-1B for specialty occupations requiring at least a bachelor'...

 Read more